 - to contain antioxidants that prevent heart disease and cancer; diabetics should be watchful, though

 - not to cause caries.
-Regular dental hygiene provided, substances like tannic acid even combat tooth decay.
+Regular dental hygiene provided, substances like tannic acid are said to even combat tooth decay.

 - Good-quality chocolate is digested within thirty minutes, unless consumed after a heavy meal.
 It stimulates digestion – eureka! – and is not addictive: We would have to eat 11 kilos of chocolate every day to get an effect similar to cannabis.